 When temperatures drop, many homeowners grow concerned for the water pipes in their home.
-At Clean Crawls, our experience with crawl space and attic restoration tells us that this concern is not unwarranted, especially in the crawl space.
+At Clean Crawls, our experience with crawl space and attic restoration tells us that this concern is warranted, especially in the crawl space.

 Because a crawl space is partially exposed to the environment through air vents, even a brief cold snap can freeze the water in the pipes under your home.
 However, while most homeowners take preventative measures before temperatures drop below freezing, many don’t take the proper precautions and end up dealing with burst pipes anyway.